SirMonkeyBoy/DiscordCountingBot/README.md

         environment:
             BOTTOKEN: 'Bot Token 2'
             CHANNELID: 'Channel id'
+            BOTID1: 'Bot 1 user id'
+            BOTID2: 'Bot 2 user id'
         stdin_open: true
         tty: true

 Bot Token 1 should be the same token<br>
 Bot Token 2 should be a diffrent token to Bot Token 1<br>
-Channel id is the channel you want the bot to work in
+Channel id is the channel you want the bot to work in<br>

-## Starting the bot

-In the channel you copyed the channel id from type !start but make sure you or anyone else don't send a message with a number in the same channel or the bot will double the messages per second each second and then will crash i will try and fix this in a later version
+Bot 1 and 2 user id is their user/bot id is not the same as bot token<br>
+example id 170733454822341405